drivendataorg/spacecraft-pose-object-detection-runtime/README.md

    ```

-> ⚠️ **Remember** that for local testing purposes, the `code_execution/data` directory is just a mounted version of what you have saved locally in this project's `data` directory.
+> ⚠️ **Remember** that for local testing purposes, the `/code_execution/data` directory is just a mounted version of what you have saved locally in this project's `data` directory.
 So you will just be using the publicly available training files for local testing.
-In the official code execution environment, `code_execution/data` will contain the _actual test data_, which no participants have access to, and this is what will be used to compute your score for the leaderboard.
+In the official code execution environment, `/code_execution/data` will contain the _actual test data_, which no participants have access to, and this is what will be used to compute your score for the leaderboard.

 ### Logging

 When you run `make test-submission` the logs will be printed to the terminal and written out to `submission/log.txt`.
 If you run into errors, use the `log.txt` to determine what changes you need to make for your code to execute successfully.
+This same log will be kept when you make a submission on the platform, which you can access through the user interface.
+Note: try to be judicious about what you keep in the log - if the log is overly chatty it may get truncated when you view it on the platform.

 ---